Kettlebell Grundübungen für Einsteiger und Fortgeschrittene - cross equip

 Turkish Get Up

-You start lying down.
-The kettlebell is on one side of you.
-You bend the leg on the kettlebell side and place it on the floor.
-You take the kettlebell in your hand and stretch it upwards.
-The other arm is extended on the floor.
-Use this arm to support yourself and straighten up.
-It's important that your gaze is always directed towards the kettlebell, i.e., upwards.
-You begin to lift your bent leg so that your hip also rises.
+You start by lying down.
+The kettlebell is on one side next to you.
+You bend the leg on the kettlebell side and place your foot on the floor.
+You take the kettlebell in your hand and extend it upwards.
+Your other arm is extended on the floor.
+You begin to prop yourself up with this arm and sit up.
+Important: your gaze is always directed towards the kettlebell, meaning upwards.
+You begin to lift your bent leg so that your hip also comes up.

 Now comes one of the difficult parts.
-You take your straight leg and pull it under you, placing it on your knee (lunge).
-Now straighten up and stand in an overhead lunge position.
-As a final step, stand up completely.
-Then, perform the entire movement in reverse.
+You take the extended leg and pull it underneath you, placing it on your knee (lunge).
+Now you straighten up and stand in an overhead lunge position.
+The last step is to stand up completely.
+Afterwards, you reverse the entire movement sequence.

 Who is the exercise suitable for?

-This exercise is also suitable for beginners, even with little or no weight.
+Without or with little weight, this exercise is also suitable for beginners.
 It takes time to learn the sequence and technique.

 Tension in the body.
-Always keep your eyes on the kettlebell.
-Your arm should always be straight.
+Always keep your gaze fixed on the kettlebell.
+Arm should always be straight.

 Snatch

-Snatch – the king of all disciplines, of course, is a must.
-For the snatch, you stand with your feet approximately hip-width apart and the kettlebell between your feet.
-Choose one hand to perform the snatch with.
-With your back straight, grab the kettlebell.
+Snatch – the king of all disciplines, of course, must not be missing.
+For the snatch, you stand with your feet approximately hip-width apart and the kettlebell is between your feet.
+You decide which hand you want to use for the snatch.
+With a straight back, you grasp the kettlebell.
 Your legs are bent.

-> Now extend your legs and use this explosive extension to bring the kettlebell directly overhead.
-The kettlebell shouldn't be lifted by arm strength, but rather by the momentum of your legs and the explosive extension of your hips.
-You can then either place the kettlebell back on the floor and grab it with your other hand, or use a swing to gain momentum for the next repetition.
+Then you straighten your legs and use this explosive extension to bring the kettlebell directly overhead.
+The ball should not be lifted by arm strength, but by the momentum of the legs and the explosive extension of the hips.
+You either place the kettlebell back on the floor and grasp it with the other hand, or you use a swing to gain momentum for the next repetition.

 Who is the exercise suitable for?

 The explosiveness of the execution is important.
-All the energy comes from the legs and hip extension.
+All energy comes from the legs and hip extension.

 Variations